I’m going to leave this keto bang bang shrimp recipe right here for when you need a low carb dinner on the table ASAP. You’ll thank me later!

 “Who cares, this shrimp is amazing!”

-An easy and delicious copycat recipe for Bang Bang Shrimp that is low carb and gluten free!
+An easy and delicious copycat recipe for keto Bang Bang Shrimp, complete with a tasty low carb slaw.

 For the slaw:

 For the sauce: